Are you thinking of sharing your story in the media? Here’s what you need to know

 It’s normal to feel a bit nervous about sharing a personal story publicly, but it should also feel exciting and empowering.

-Read the FAQs below and be honest with yourself about how you feel: if you feel very apprehensive or unsure, or your instinct is that you want to hold back a lot of information and stay as anonymous as possible, then it may be that sharing your story in the media is not right for you (or you’re not ready right now).
+Read the FAQs and ask yourself the questions below and be honest about how you feel.
+If you are very apprehensive or unsure, or your instinct is that you want to hold back a lot of information and stay as anonymous as possible, then it may be that sharing your story in the media is not right for you (or you’re not ready right now).

 I have shared deeply personal stories myself and, although I always feel anxious ahead of publication, the positive reaction and feedback I’ve received from women thanking me for highlighting these issues has always made it worth it for me.